 Why Would I Need to Turn Down an Interview?

 “Will I seem unprofessional if I turn down an interview?
-I’ve already taken up some of the company’s time, and I don’t want to let them down if they think I am a really good candidate!”
+I’ve already taken up their time, and I don’t want to let them down if they think I am a really good candidate!”

 This is a common sentiment among people on the job search who need to turn down an interview.
 After all, interviews don’t come around often, and it is easy to feel guilty about turning one down if you have already used up some of an employer’s time.

 However, there are many good reasons why you may not want to advance in the interview process.
-In fact, companies would rather know that you are not interested in a position than have you go in for an interview, only to tell them later that you are not interested.
+A company would rather know if you are not interested then to find out later that you actually aren’t.

 Here are a few reasons why you may need to turn down an interview: